shulthz/bitshares.foundation/accounting.md

 ## Automation and Management

-In the outstanding worker operational costs for workers, you may have noticed that a fraction of the payouts (except for the steemfest worker) is asked for by the chainsquad account owned by [ChainSquad GmbH](http://chainsquad.com).
-This fee covered the technical management of workers as well as developing automation for maintaining reoccurring tasks to facilitate escrow workers more efficiently over time.
-As these tools near completion, the fraction asked for in order to develop automation and development tools will drastically decrease.
+To facilitate the technical management of workers as well as automating as much as possible the escrow system has an elaborate backend available which was initially developed by [ChainSquad GmbH](http://chainsquad.com).
+These tools are continuously maintained and expanded to allow the escrow backend to evolve to an even more transparent system.

 ## Review and Code Audits

 Additionally to management tools, the code produced by freelancers needs to be reviewed by 3rd parties before funds can be released.
 This ensures that the produced code fits into the high quality standards of the existing code base.
 It is our wish to be able to hand over the work of auditing code to more and more entities (companies and individual high-profile developers) to grow the knowledge of the underlying technology.
-Hence, if you have a profile of providing excellent code review and have experience in the Graphene library, you may want to contact the [BitShares Blockchain Foundation](http://www.bitshares.foundation).
+Hence, if you have a profile of providing excellent code review and have experience in the Graphene library, you may want to contact the [BitShares Blockchain Foundation](http://www.bitshares.foundation) to become one of the reviewers.

 # Final Words

-In the future you can expect regular updates on the accounting of BitShares Blockchain Foundation to ensure the highest standards in transparency and accountability.
+The BitShares Blockchain Foundation seeks to ensure the highest standards in transparency and accountability.
 We feel the deep desire to support the BitShares community and ensure that uncertainties that appear are covered and resolved as quickly as possible.

 Further, we hope that we can continue to grow our reputation within the BTS holders and the whole community to receive sufficient trust to do what we are planning to do with BitShares.

 If you want to support our efforts, please don't hesitate to get in contact with us (`info@bitshares.foundation`) or donate to `donations.bitshares.foundation`.
 We would like to emphasise that the BitShares Blockchain Foundation is a registered **non-profit** entity in the Netherlands which means that all funds donated will need to go into following our foundations' goals: Growing BitShares.